claui/vscode-vice-settings/extension/README.md

 ## What it does

-This extension provides syntax highlighting for:
+This extension provides support for:

 - GTK-3 hotkey definition files for VICE (`gtk3-*.vhk`)

+    - Syntax highlighting

 - SDL hotkey definition files for VICE (`sdl-*.vhk`)

+    - Syntax highlighting

+- GTK-3 keymap definition files for VICE (`gtk3_*.vkm`)

+    - Syntax highlighting
+    - Snippets for VICE’s keyboard matrix tuples

 ## License